Here is a list of good picks for your Rookie Sprint Banner for new players.

 Dawn's biggest weakness is her very long cooldown.
 When her S3 and S2 are depleted, Dawn is mostly useless for several turns, which is enough time for the enemy team to damage and kill you again.

 There is a rumor/leak that Dawn is possibly getting a buff in the future where she gains an AOE revive ability; this mirrors her skillset in E7 (Destina).
-While this is still a rumor, some players are holding onto Dawn in the hopes that she becomes even stronger in the future.
+While nothing has been confirmed regarding this matter, some players are holding onto Dawn in the hopes that she becomes even stronger in the future.

 The reason why Erica is always recommended is that she's so incredibly useful in a wide range of content.